Confluence by Treva Legassie

 Disrupting listening

-In his book Listening After Nature, Mark Peter Wright describes, quote, “a field recording is only ever a partial document.
-It is a slice of one possible truth remade by the ears of another, elsewhere,” end quote.
+In his book Listening After Nature, Mark Peter Wright describes; “a field recording is only ever a partial document.
+It is a slice of one possible truth remade by the ears of another, elsewhere” (2022; 78).
 Field recordings, the ones we do take, are never neutral or complete.
 The field of acoustic ecology in Canada is experiencing an emergent critical wave of scholarship calling into question the field’s history of silencing Indigenous presence, or relegating Indigenous presence to a past tense, as well as a lack of embodied perspectives on sound (framing field recordings as neutral, objective captures of a place), and contending with the material and environmental impacts of recording technologies themselves, such as the microphone’s connections to natural resource extraction.

 “Go out and listen to as many sounds created by wind as possible.
 Listen for low-pitched and high-pitched ones, for those which continually change their pitch and also their loudness.
 What kinds of structures produce what kinds of sounds when touched by wind?
 What effects do the various kinds of sounds have on you?